Nancy Pelosi announces she won't run for leadership post, marking the end of an era – KION546

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Clare Foran, Daniella Diaz, Ashley Killough and Sonnet Swire contributed to this report.
+CNN’s Melanie Zanona, Clare Foran, Daniella Diaz, Ted Barrett, Ali Zaslav, Ashley Killough and Sonnet Swire contributed to this report.